CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/DicePoolsAndChallengeLevel.md

 ## Challenge Level

-Challenge level represent the difficulty of a task set by the narrator proportionate to an **AVERAGE PERSON IN OUR WORLD**.
+Challenge level represent the difficulty of a task set by the narrator proportionate to an **AVERAGE PERSON IN THE WORLD**.
 If a character is able to get enough wins to meet or beat the challenge level, they succeeded.

 |      Task Difficulty      | Challenge Level |
 | :-----------------------: | :-------------: |